sergi-s/Special-Topics-in-Artificial-Intelligence/README.md

 - Integrated various heuristic options to evaluate path costs and guide the search process.
 - Conducted thorough testing and performance analysis to assess the algorithm's effectiveness in different scenarios.

-For comprehensive instructions and setup details, refer to the [Assignment 2 README](assignment-2/README.md).
+For comprehensive instructions and setup details, refer to the [A* Pathfinding README](2-%20A*%20Pathfinding/README.md).

 ---